Carol Milam-Ogden's Family History for William Freer Milam Sr

 Louisiana Milam departed this life March 2, 1878.

 NOTE: In August, 1851, Benjamin Rush's family lost 3 children within days of each other.
 Nancy Gallena, age 5 on August 9; Nephew P., age 3 on August 11; Norris B, age 19 on August 14.
-Colonel Leftridge's grandson, Dr. William James “Bob” Glass Jr, wrote in his family history that Leftridge's health was affected by a severe case of typhoid fever when he was a child.
-Is this what happened to the other 3 children?
-We will never know, but it is possible that typhoid fever killed the three mentioned children and left Leftridge crippled for life.
+We recently learned that in West Virginia "a third wave of the Asiatic Cholera became an epidemic in 1851"

 FOURTH GENERATION - Colonel Leftridge Milam (26 AUG 1840 - 6 APR 1908)

 Colonel Leftridge Milam was born on 26 AUG 1840 in a log house at the mouth of Phillips Hollow just West of Sissonville in Kanawha County, in then Virginia.
-As a child he developed a severe case of typhoid fever which affected him his entire life.
+Colonel Leftridge's grandson, Dr. William James “Bob” Glass Jr, wrote in his family history that Leftridge's health was affected by a severe case of typhoid fever when he was a child and the sequella affected him his entire life.

 His middle name appears on census documents and family records in various spellings: Leftwich, Lefrige, Leftridge, C. L. In the record of births in Benjamin Rush Milam's Family Bible, his name is "Col. Leftridge Milam" and I will use that name.